nisanzryy/WEBTECH-INDIVIDUAL/README.md

                 return;
             }

-4.This line represents the placeholder for handling form submission after all validations pass.
+4. This line represents the placeholder for handling form submission after all validations pass.

             alert('Form submitted successfully!');
         });